hariharansr2004/Java-Cheat-Sheet/README.md

 - The method’s stack frame is created when the method is called and released once it completes execution.

 - Java stack follows the Last-In-First-Out (LIFO) principle, meaning the last method invoked will be the first to complete.

+## Static Methods:
+- Static Methods are methods that are associated with the class not with objects of the class
+- For Static Methods, we can able to pass the arguments with class_name.method_name without creating objects.

 ## Method Overloading
 - Multiple methods can have the same name with different parameters or different data types.